INTERVIEW 2023.5.03

 Q, the 100th game, became a tough match.

-A, looking back on today's game, personally there were many bad plays and noticeable mistakes.
-My body felt heavy and I couldn't make many good plays.
-Regarding the 100th game, it was unfortunate that it didn't become a good commemoration.
+A, looking back on today's match, I personally had many poor plays and noticeable mistakes.
+My body felt heavy, and I wasn't able to perform well.
+Regarding the 100th match, it was disappointing that it did not become a good milestone.

 Q, you changed the system from the first half.
 How was it for you as a player on the pitch?

-A, there was no shape in the attack until the last shot, so I talked with Ryoma WATANABE and Kuryu MATSUKI, and I was conscious of receiving the ball in many situations regardless of the formation.
-However, we couldn't create a good shape and the first half ended.
-In the second half, we entered the game with the same flow, so we conceded a goal without success.
+A, there was no clear shape in the attack leading up to the final shot, so I talked with Ryoma WATANABE and Kuryu MATSUKI and focused on receiving the ball in many situations regardless of the formation.
+However, we couldn’t create good opportunities, and the first half ended like that.
+The second half started with the same flow, and we conceded a goal without things going well.

 Q, until now, there have been many scenes where Hotaka NAKAMURA's aggressive and dynamic play has displaced the opposing defenders.

-A, all the players looked physically heavy.
-There were few instances where they were able to catch up, and I think that if they can't run when they should, it won't bring energy to the team and they won't be able to put pressure on the opponent.
-I felt once again that such plays are important.
+A, all the players seemed physically heavy.
+There were few instances of chasing the ball a second time, and if you can't run when you need to, I believe the team won't have energy, nor will we be able to apply pressure on the opponent.
+I once again felt that such play is important.

 Q, regarding the second half, I think the play continued while feeling the opponent's pressure.

-A, Avispa Fukuoka had many good scenes, but we also made many passing mistakes and there were many scenes where we struggled to defend against the opponent's long balls.
-Tokyo managed to endure those plays for a long time.
-However, I think that if we continue to receive pressure for a long time, we will eventually collapse like we did in today's conceding scene.
-So first, we want to focus on not losing and not making passing mistakes.
+A, Avispa Fukuoka had many good scenes, and we also made many passing mistakes.
+There were many situations where we had to respond to their long balls, and Tokyo spent a long time somehow enduring that play.
+After all, if we keep receiving pressure for a long time, I think we will eventually collapse like in today's conceding scene, so first, we want to thoroughly focus on not losing the ball and not making passing mistakes.

 Q, There is a match against Hokkaido Consadole Sapporo with only two days in between.
 Please share your enthusiasm for that game.